murattishkul/Single-Page-Application-using-ReCharts-library/README.md

 ## This repo is specially for Chanyoung Kwon @ Aizen

-I nstead of hardcoding everything right into charts, here I have mimicked server's behaviour and data handling behaviour.
+Instead of hardcoding everything right into charts, here I have mimicked server's behaviour and data handling behaviour.

 API.js provides server response functionality and exports JSON object, that's passed from database.